wncc/learners-space/Web Development/Week 5/README.md

 ##

-As always, we encourage healty discussion on our [Telegram Group](https://t.me/joinchat/SOmrORRVjQmyIpCeUd-OYw)
+As always, we encourage healthy discussion on our [Telegram Group](https://t.me/joinchat/SOmrORRVjQmyIpCeUd-OYw)

 If you haven't already, join the [Announcements Channel](https://t.me/joinchat/AAAAAEM1ff5yT_ipGJ1pNw) for the latest updates on this course.